 A small central European country, formerly part of Yugoslavia.
 Freedom House monitors it as one of 29 formerly communist countries.

-Janez Jansa, a right-wing populist, challenged Robert Golob's Freedom Movement in a general election held on March 22nd 2026.
+Janez Jansa, a right-wing populist, challenged Robert Golob's Freedom Movement in the 2026 general election.

-The 2026 campaign was upended by a spy scandal: a website appeared filled with accusations of corruption against people linked to the government, with videos showing them bragging about political connections to apparent foreign businesspeople.
-Mladina, a local news outlet, reported that operatives from Black Cube, an Israeli political-intelligence firm, had met Jansa at his party's headquarters in December.
-Jansa denied involvement; his party wrote on X that "a monument should be erected" to the firm.
-Golob alleged that "foreign services" were meddling in the election.
+The campaign was upended by a spy scandal: a website appeared filled with accusations of corruption against people linked to the government, with videos showing them bragging about political connections to apparent foreign businesspeople.
+Mladina, a local news outlet, reported that operatives from Black Cube, an Israeli political-intelligence firm, had met Mr Jansa at his party's headquarters.
+He denied involvement; his party wrote on X that "a monument should be erected" to the firm.
+Mr Golob alleged that "foreign services" were meddling in the election.